arewhyaeenn/549project/README.md

 # Graphy
-Visualisation of graph creation and search
+Visualize graph creation and search
+Visually build neural nets, export, and use in C#

 Run Graphy.py to start.